QuantEcon/lecture-source-jl/rst_files/index_more_julia.rst

 .. include:: /_static/includes/lecture_howto_jl_full.raw

 **************************************************************
-Introduction to Packages and Software Engineering in Julia
+Packages and Software Engineering in Julia
 **************************************************************

 This part of the course provides a more details on the Julia programming language, its ecosystem, and core software engineering tools